 In the beginning, you may be confused as to which market or customer groups to target.
 However, with constant testing and refining, you will evolve.

 - Know your market – type of companies, businesses, and data type and amount

-- Best solutions for specific problems of target market.
+- Best solutions for specific problems of the target market.

 - List of all your services

-It depends on the way you convince your client that you can complete the work in appropriate timeframe without compromising the quality.
-Your communication, cost and timelines should be clear.
+It depends on the way you convince your client that you can complete the work in an appropriate time frame without compromising the quality.
+Your communication, cost, and timelines should be clear.
+(1)